jrieke/streamlit-analytics/README.md

 # streamlit-analytics

-**👀 Track user inputs to your streamlit app**
+**👀 Track & visualize user inputs to your streamlit app**

 A small extension for the fantastic [streamlit](https://www.streamlit.io/) framework.
 Tracks all inputs to streamlit components in your app and visualizes the results directly in your browser.
-Think Google Analytics but for streamlit!
+Think Google Analytics but for streamlit.

 ## Installation